Guides on 510(k) predicate research, substantial equivalence, and FDA strategy — written for regulatory consultants and device founders.

 Finding the right predicate is the most consequential decision in a 510(k) submission.
 A weak predicate choice delays clearance.
 Here's the systematic approach regulatory consultants actually use.

 Section 4 is where your substantial equivalence argument lives.
-It's the section FDA reviewers read most carefully — and the one most likely to generate Additional Information requests when done poorly.
+It's the section FDA reviewers read most carefully — and the one most likely to generate Additional Information requests.

 Most medical device companies assume 510(k) is the default FDA pathway.
-It often is — but not always.
-Understanding when a PMA is required, and when De Novo makes more sense, can save you years.
+It often is — but understanding when a PMA is required, and when De Novo makes more sense, can save you years.

 The three-letter product code assigned to your device determines its classification, regulation number, and predicate search strategy.
-Getting it right is foundational to a successful 510(k).
+Getting it right is foundational.

 FDA has a 90-day statutory review goal for 510(k)s.
 Most submissions take longer.
 Here's what actually drives the timeline — and what you control.